From Dark Capitalism to an Inclusive Society and other takeaways from the Global Peter Drucker Forum 2016

 a) between the “Uber-Mensch Entrepreneur” and the other 99% of us and

 b) between the disruptors as innovators and the SME as non-innovators.
-To overcome this separation helps on the level of the organisation and the society.
+To overcome this separation of a dystopian “Dark Capitalism” helps on the level of the organisation and the society.
 The alternative is based on a logic of networks, inclusions and collaboration.
 So the Entrepreneurial Society should not focus on Uber-Menschen, but on an entrepreneurial DNA connecting all of us and the innovation of such a society should be based on a network of diverse innovations and not on disruption only.
 Besides the Vienna story, two other stories from Cambridge and Madrid must be told to understand my perspectives and what #Trump has to do with #Drucker.
-The alternative to inclusive entrepreneurial societies will be bloody revolutions.
+The alternative to an Inclusive Society will be Dark Capitalism and in the end bloody revolutions.
 A nonviolent technologiccal revolution — the blockchain — hopefully will at least be once a peaceful alternative to the increasing power of the new monopolists.

 1. A homage to the Global Peter Drucker Forum 2016 …